Joalor64GH/Forever-Engine-Eternal/.github/ISSUE_TEMPLATE/help.md

 ---
 name: Help & Support
 about: Ask for help or support with any features of the project
-title: "help wanted"
+title: ""
-labels: ''
+labels: 'help wanted'
 assignees: ''

 ---